vigneshganesan-git/aws-cloud-practitioner-portfolio/project-4-serverless-api-lambda-vpc/README.md

-# Project 4 — Serverless API (API Gateway + Lambda in Private VPC)
+---

-A real-world serverless REST API built using AWS Lambda (in a private subnet) and exposed through Amazon API Gateway.
+# Project 4 — Serverless API (API Gateway + Lambda + Private VPC)

-Lambda writes logs to CloudWatch using a VPC Endpoint, ensuring no public internet access.
+This project demonstrates how to build a secure serverless REST API using API Gateway and AWS Lambda running inside a private VPC subnet.

-This project covers AWS Cloud Practitioner concepts around Serverless, Networking, VPC Endpoints, Security, IAM Roles, and Monitoring.
+The Lambda function has **no internet access**, and logs are sent to CloudWatch through a **VPC Endpoint**, ensuring a secure, fully private architecture.

 ---